 We Fix iPhone Motherboards

 iPhone motherboards are some of the most technologically advanced pieces of equipment that modern consumers have access to.
 They pack a maze of intersecting voltage lines, controlling a multitude of different functions, into a tiny area inside your iPhone.
 Everything that your iPhone can do is controlled by the motherboard; it acts as the brain.
-Once the iPhone X was released it became clear that iPhone X Motherboard Repair and higher would become quite common.
-It is a stacked board that can be prone to voltage line disconnects.
+Once the iPhone X was released it became clear that iPhone Motherboard Repair and would become even more common.
+It is a stacked interposer type logic board that can be prone to voltage line disconnects.
 UNABLE TO ACTIVATE and NO SOUND DURING CALLS are both examples of iPhone XS Max Motherboard voltage line disconnects.

 There are a few ways that iPhone motherboards will typically fail:

 Over time, flexion of the iPhone can break the voltage line traces causing disconnects.
 When this happens, a jumper wire is used to manually reconnect the broken line.
 The problem is gradual and usually happens without you noticing.